Fez, Morocco: Arts

 The modernist artist Jilali Gharbaoui studied at the Académie des Arts in Fes.

 Joseph Bouhsira was one of the earliest Moroccan photographers.

 Music

 Fes is associated with the tarab al-āla (طرب الآلة) musical style, a result of a large migration of Muslims from Valencia to Fes.
-The Fessi āla style utilizes the Moroccan forms of the Andalusi nubah melodical arrangements.
+The Fessi āla style utilizes the Moroccan forms of the Andalusi nubah melodic arrangements.
 While this musical style is sometimes popularly referred to as Andalusi music, those who have studied it reject this naming: Mohamed El Fassi intentionally chose the name āla (آلة) to differentiate it from the Sufi tradition of samā, which is purely vocal, while Idrīs Bin Jellūn at-Twīmī, in his study of Mohammed al-Haik's Kunash al-Haik (كناش الحائك), described the appellation "Andalusi music" as an unprecedented colonial invention "meant to detract from [the musical form's] Arabness and [Moroccans'] intellectual and artistic abilities."

 Cultural venues and institutions

 The city's main museums are housed in historic monuments mentioned above, including the Nejjarine Museum, the Dar Batha Museum, and the Arms Museum in Borj Nord.
 The Al Houria Cultural Complex, opened in 2005, is a cultural center in the Ville Nouvelle that includes a theatre, a media library, and exhibition spaces.
 Several language institutes in Fez also organize cultural activities in addition to offering courses.
 The French Institute and the Cervantes Institute have branches in Fez which promote French and Spanish, respectively.
 The American Language Center and the Arabic Language Institute in Fez, sister organizations that share the same location in the Ville Nouvelle, offer courses in English and Arabic, respectively.